urbn/Caesium/README.md

 #Caesium

-Caesium is a restful resrouce framework with a focus on document scheduling.
+Caesium is a restful resource framework with a focus on document scheduling.
 Proudly built on top of MongoDB, Tornado, and Motor frameworks.

 ##[API Documentation](http://urbn.github.io/Caesium)
 ##[CaesiumQuickstart](http://github.com/urbn/CaesiumQuickstart)